cancamilo/telegram-nlp/README.md

 It works both for python scripts and notebooks.

 An alternative is to set the environemtn variable PYTHONPATH=${PWD}/your_module but it is not enough to set it in your python script or notebook with load_env().
 It needs to be exported before. e.g source .env.
 Note that the variable has to be present in the .env file and it must have the keyword export in order to work.

-## TODO's

-- Form a thread by getting all the previous messages for a particular message.
-Useful for interpreting the sentiment of a comment.
-Done.

-- Compare the labeled dataset to the pretrained model in the colab.
-Find some performance metrics.

-- Fine tune some model with the labeled data

-- Repeath the steps above to check if the fine tuned model has improved.

-Note that all of the above makes sense if the labeled data has a good quality so I should check that first...